 Guilford Art Center Pottery Residency Program

 Guilford Art Center supports a pottery residency program for emerging artists.
-The residency is one year long, beginning September 2018.
-The position will provide opportunities, in the form of working time and space, for artists to develop their own ceramic art while contributing to the workings of a communal pottery studio in an educational environment.
+The residency is one year long and runs September through August.
+The position will provide opportunities, in the form of working time and space, for an artist to develop their own ceramic art while contributing to the workings of a communal pottery studio in an educational environment.

 The resident will be responsible for monitoring of open studio practice times, including interacting with, inspiring, and assisting students.
 The studio runs year-round on a 4-semester basis, offering classes and workshops for students and enthusiasts of all levels.
 There are also opportunities to learn about technical aspects of the studio, including firings and glaze mixing, if the resident so wishes.